Tiran Island: Sovereignty agreement

-As Saudi media explained in 2016, Saudi King Abdel Aziz al-Saud had granted Egypt permission to defend the islands since he was afraid of possible Israeli expansion while his kingdom lacked a suitable naval force to protect them.
+In 1950, King Abdulaziz transferred the island ownership to Egypt under King Farouk since Ibn Saud was concerned Israel would invade the island and expand their presence while Saudi Arabia did not have a navy to protect the island.
+The island were not subject to the 1979 Egyptian-Israeli peace treaty as the treaty does not recognize Egyptian ownership of the islands.

-According to a 2016 statement by the Egyptian Cabinet Information and Decision Support Centre, the Egyptian Chief Delegate to the UN had denied any territorial claims on the islands in May 1967, after the then Egyptian President Gamal Abd al-Nasser closed the Straits of Tiran to Israeli shipping (which was considered as a casus belli by Israel to initiate the Six-Day War): "Egypt did not seek at any time to claim that the sovereignty of the two islands has been transferred to it.
+According to a 2016 statement by the Egyptian Cabinet Information and Decision Support Centre, the Egyptian Chief Delegate to the UN had denied any territorial claims on the islands in May 1967, after the then Egyptian President Gamal Abdel Nasser closed the Straits of Tiran to Israeli shipping (which was considered as a casus belli by Israel to initiate the Six-Day War): "Egypt did not seek at any time to claim that the sovereignty of the two islands has been transferred to it.
 Rather Egypt sought only to take over defending the two islands."
 Shortly thereafter Tiran Island was captured by Israeli Defence Forces troops during the Six-Day War.
 In January 1968, the US government stood behind a failed attempt to induce Israeli withdrawal from that island as an opening move to a larger peace process.

 Tiran remained under Israeli control until its return to Egypt in 1982 in fulfillment of the 1979 peace treaty signed by Egypt and Israel.
 The treaty includes a guarantee of freedom of Israeli shipping through the Straits of Tiran.